sanctum-black/blog/computer-science/an-introduction-to-regex/an-introduction-to-regex.md

 	- [RegEx101](https://regex101.com): For the eleventh time in this segment, RegEx101 comes with a built-in RegEx quiz, including a total of 28 tests to put our RegEx expertise to the limits.
 	- [Regex Cross­word](https://regexcrossword.com/): A super fun set of crossword puzzles based on RegEx patterns.
 A little cryptic at first, but highly addictive to all nerds out there.
 	- [RegexLearn](https://regexlearn.com/learn): A nice platform containing quizzes organized into two modules: RegEx 101 for beginners, and RegEx for SEO for more advanced users.
-	- [RegExOne](https://regexone.com/): An interactive set of exercises explaining base concepts and then putting them to test.
+	- [RegExOne](https://regexone.com/): An interactive set of 20+ exercises explaining base concepts and then putting them to test.
 	- [HackerRank, RegEx Domain](https://www.hackerrank.com/domains/regex): A nice set of tests, from easy to hard, solved and unsolved, with the possibility to filter by subtopic such as repetitions, grouping and capturing, assertions, backreferences, and more.
+	- [Regex Golf](https://alf.nu/RegexGolf?world=regex&level=r00): A nice practice platform that scores based on the number of characters used in each expression (*the less the better*) containing multiple levels.
+From easy to hard.
+Also, Teukon & Holiday versions are included.

 - **Forums & community:**
 	- [regex Subreddit](https://www.reddit.com/r/regex/): A vibrant community of RegEx enthusiasts posting questions and solutions to all kinds of eccentric expressions.

+- **Other RegEx utils:**
+	- [CommonRegex, madisonmay](https://github.com/madisonmay/CommonRegex): A collection of common regular expressions bundled with an easy to use interface.
+	- [awesome-regex, aloisdg](A curated collection of awesome Regex libraries, tools, frameworks and software): A curated collection of awesome Regex libraries, tools, frameworks and software.
+	- [Useful Regex Patterns, Luke Haas](https://projects.lukehaas.me/regexhub/): A collection of useful patterns for common use cases, including an interactive tester.

 - **Other learning resources:**
 	- [Regular Expressions in Python, Patrick Loeber, YouTube](https://www.youtube.com/watch?v=AEE9ecgLgdQ&): An amazing free 1-hour comprehensive course for getting started with RegEx in Python.